-f.
 Neighborhood Commercial.
 The Neighborhood Commercial designation is intended to identify locations where small-scale, neighborhood-oriented commercial developments are to be located.
 These commercial developments are to provide goods and services that are used on a daily basis by the surrounding residents.

-Tennant spaces in these areas shall be limited to $\frac{10,000}{10,000}$ square feet.
-Neighborhood Commercial developments should be large enough to accommodate functioning traffic patterns but should not exceed $\frac{5}{100}$ acres in size.
+Tennant spaces in these areas shall be limited to 50,000 square feet.
+Individual Neighborhood Commercial developments should be large enough to accommodate functioning traffic patterns but should not exceed 5 acres in size.

 Parcels considered for this designation should be located in close proximity to residential areas where pedestrian activity between residents and the development is likely to occur.
-Improvements such as trails, seating and lighting that would help create gathering spaces and promote pedestrian activity are expected and shall be considered and essential part of developments in the Neighborhood Commercial areas.
+Improvements such as trails, seating and lighting that would help create gathering spaces and promote pedestrian activity are expected and shall be considered an essential part of developments in the Neighborhood Commercial areas.